The Adventures of Luther Arkwright

-The Adventures of Luther Arkwright is a limited series comic book written and drawn by Bryan Talbot.
-The story is adult in tone, with many mythological, historical and political references, and a little explicit sex.
+The Adventures of Luther Arkwright is a nine-issue comic book limited series written and drawn by Bryan Talbot in the period 1978–1989.
+The story is adult in tone, with many mythological, historical, and political references, and a little explicit sex.

-English writer Warren Ellis calls Arkwright "probably the single most influential graphic novel to have come out of Britain to date... probably Anglophone comics' single most important experimental work."
+In 2003 English writer Warren Ellis called Arkwright "probably the single most influential graphic novel to have come out of Britain to date... probably Anglophone comics' single most important experimental work".
+The series was nominated for eight Eagle Awards in 1988, winning four: Best New Comic, Favourite Character, and Best Comic Cover, with Talbot winning the award for Favourite Artist.
+In addition, the book was given the 1989 Mekon Award for "Best British Work" by the Society of Strip Illustration.